ga-wdi-pvd/ruby-diagnostic/README.md

  ```

 ### Question 2
-What are the two commands to run and debug Ruby in the REPL?
+What is the alternative command to `irb` you would use to run and debug Ruby in the REPL?

  ```text
  pry